 From 770 – 840 AD, Ek Balam was one of the most prominent cities in the Mayan world.
 The town had around 20,000 people until its fall when the population dropped dramatically.
 Although there are many speculations as to why the Ek Balam was abandoned, it’s still not completely clear to this day.

 Ek Balam is a relatively new discovery, with only its center having been excavated.
 However, many visitors come to see the Acropolis, which is the largest structure in the ruins.
-It’s believed to contain the tomb of Ukit Kan Leʼk Tokʼ, one of the biggest rulers during the time.
+It’s believed to contain the tomb of Ukit Kan Leʼk Tokʼ, one of the biggest rulers of the time.

 The entrance to his throne – known as El Trono – is shaped like a giant mouth.
 Many believe that it’s the mouth of a jaguar.

 One of the best parts about Ek Balam is that you can climb to the top of the Acropolis.
-If you visit during a clear day, you might even be able to see the ruins of Coba and Chichen Itza from the top!
+If you visit on a clear day, you might even be able to see the ruins of Coba and Chichen Itza from the top!

-Another impressive feature of the Ek Balam ruins are the city walls.
+Another impressive feature of the Ek Balam ruins is the city walls.
 Ranging from 6.6 to 9.8 ft wide, these thick stone walls showcase how vital defense was to the city.
 The grounds of Ek Balam are vast, with the walls encompassing around 24 acres of land.

 With dozens of buildings and structures to visit, it’s advised to spend several hours in Ek Balam.